mogusbi/bootstrap-for-dummies/README.md

 =======

 # Part one
-Identifing components and quickly building a skeleton template
+Identifing components and quickly building a skeleton template without having to write any (S)CSS.